Why Some Products Generate Demand While Others Depend

-Some products seem to generate demand almost naturally.
+Some products generate demand.

-Others require constant effort to maintain momentum.
+Others require constant effort to sustain it.

-The difference is rarely explained in marketing discussions.
+The difference is rarely explained.

 Most products do not struggle because they are weak